Astrid Schween

-Astrid Schween is a cellist with the Juilliard String Quartet, which she joined in 2016.
+Astrid Schween is a cellist with the Juilliard String Quartet, having joined in 2016.

 Early life and education

 Schween first heard a cello while listening to a concert at Tanglewood, she was three years old at the time.
 Schween began performing professionally in 1970 with the New York Philharmonic at the age of 16.

-She studied cello at the Juilliard School, studied closely with mentor Jacqueline du Pré as well as Leonard Rose, Harvey Shapiro and Bernard Greenhouse.
-While there she earned a bachelor's degree (1980) and a master's degree (1985).
+Schween studied cello at Juilliard, closely under mentor Jacqueline du Pré, as well as Leonard Rose, Harvey Shapiro and Bernard Greenhouse; earning her bachelor's (1980) and master's degrees (1985).

 Career

-While at Juillard, Schween was a member of the all-women Lark Quartet.
-She has also been a member of the Boston Trio.
+While at Juillard, Schween was a member of the all-women's Lark Quartet, as well as a member of the Boston Trio.
+She joined the faculty at the University of Massachusetts Amherst in 2004.
+In 2016, Schween became the first female to join the Juilliard String Quartet, having replaced long-time cellist Joel Krosnick.

-In 2016 Schween joined the Juilliard String Quartet.
-She is the group's first female member, and she replaced Joel Krosnick who had been with the group since 1974.

-In 2004 Schween joined the faculty at the University of Massachusetts Amherst.